xraypy/feff85exafs/src/README.md

 * `GENFMT/libonepath.so`: This is the Fortran entry point.
 * `GENFMT/libfeffpath.so`: This is the C wrapper around the Fortran onepath
 * `GENFMT/feffpath.h`: This is the header file, almost certainly required by any language wrapper
+* `GENFMT/perl/feffpath_wrap.c`: The SWIG generated wrapper file for use with the Python wrapper
-* `GENFMT/feffpath_wrap.c`: This is the SWIG generated wrapper file for use with the Perl wrapper
+* `GENFMT/perl/FeffPathWrapper.pm`: This is the SWIG generated Perl wrapper
+* `GENFMT/python/feffpath_wrap.c`: The SWIG generated wrapper file for use with the Perl wrapper
-* `GENFMT/FeffPathWrapper.pm`: This is the SWIG generated Perl wrapper
+* `GENFMT/python/feffpathwrapper.py`: This is the SWIG generated Perl wrapper

 `libonepath.so` and `libfeffpath.so` will be installed to the same location (`/usr/local/lib`, etc) as the Feff libraries.

-The other three files are "installed" into the proper place in the `wrappers` folder of the feff85exafs distribution so that the Perl wrapper can be built using Perl's standard tools for such things.
+The other files are transferred into the proper place in the `wrappers` folder of the feff85exafs distribution so that the language-specific wrapper can be built using language-specific build tools.

 ---